deep-1704/AskaDoc/README.md

 ## Features

+- Implemented RESTful API endpoints for data communication.
+- Implemented JWT Authentication.
+- Implemented user-roles(Doctor and patient) for differentiated access.
+- Implemented one to one chat functionality.
-- Authorization and authentication
+- Salting and hashing techniques to protect password data.
-- Chatting
-- Separate accounts for doctors and patients
-- Password encryption

 # Take a tour

 ## Home-page

 Gives a brief overview of the application and path to login and signup.

 ![App Screenshot](https://github.com/deep-1704/AskaDoc/blob/master/AskadocSS/hp1.png?raw=true)